Visiting Old Porvoo: My 3 Best Tips

 Getting to Porvoo from Helsinki

 Buses to Porvoo depart from the basement of Kamppi mall every hour.
 You can ride all the way to the Porvoo bus terminal; the old city is to the north-west.
-Alternatively, you can alight at the bus stop for Katajamäki just as I did (stop name: NäsiI; coordinates: 60.3908192,25.6389508).
-Walk back to the junction, cross the street and follow Vanha Helsingintie.
+Alternatively, you can alight at the bus stop for Katajamäki just as I did (stop name: NäsiI; coordinates: 60.3908192, 25.6389508).
+To get there, walk back to the junction, cross the street and follow Vanha Helsingintie.